JadonDuby/shift-manager/README.md

 # Shift Management System

+Checkout out the system at shiftman.aboratech.com
+username: admin
+password: password
+## To run locally
 ## Overview

 The Shift Management System is a PHP-based web application that facilitates shift scheduling, assignment, and user management.
 It is designed to help organizations efficiently manage shifts and user assignments.